-- 56 students with ten or more A/A\ and 9-7 grades (35% of the year group); - 88 students with eight or more A/A\ and 9-7 grades (55% of the year group); - 124 students with five or more A/A\ and 9-7 grades (78% of the year group).
+- 55 students with ten or more 9-7 and A/A grades - 84 students with eight or more 9-7 and A/A grades - 117 students with five or more 9-7 and A/A grades

-Post 16 Results 2017
+Post 16 Results 2018

 As always the profile of our results shows a very strong bias towards the upper range of grades.
-Excluding general studies, 76% of results were at grade C or better and 64% of these grades were either A\, A or B.
+Excluding general studies, 76% of results were at grade C or better.

-There were some particularly impressive individual performances.
-Thirty two students achieved three or more grade A\ or A passes while six students achieved a remarkable four or more A\ or A grades.
-There were two hundred and twenty five A and A\ grades altogether.
+There were two hundred and forty three A and A grades altogether and there were some particularly impressive individual performances: thirty eight students achieved three or more grade A or A passes while three students achieved a remarkable four or more A or A grades.